Quick Answer

 The privacy spectrum matters

 Some tools record full sessions and send audio to cloud servers.
-Others process everything locally, never storing client data at all.
-A zero-retention architecture means there is nothing to leak, nothing to subpoena, nothing to worry about.
+Others process everything locally or avoid retaining clinical text after the request.
+A zero-retention architecture reduces what can be exposed or subpoenaed.
 Ask vendors exactly where client data goes, how long it is kept, and what "deletion" actually means.

 HIPAA compliance: what actually matters